Ascrion/brise-repeat/readme.md

-Brise Repeat is licensed under the [GNU General Public License v3.0](LICENSE).
+# Brise Repeat - Copyright (C) 2025 Navodith Sheth

-Copyright (c) 2025 Navodith Sheth
+# Licensed under the GNU GPLv3.
+See the LICENSE file for details.